interledger/rfcs/0001-interledger-architecture/0001-interledger-architecture.md

 See [IL-RFC 17](../0017-ledger-requirements/0017-ledger-requirements.md) for a full description of the ledger layer requirements.

 Most implementations of Interledger use a plugin architecture to abstract the differences between different ledgers.
-For an example of this, see [IL-RFC 4](../0004-ledger-plugin-interface/0004-ledger-plugin-interface), which defines the interface for the Javascript implementation.
+For an example of this, see [IL-RFC 4](../0004-ledger-plugin-interface/0004-ledger-plugin-interface.md), which defines the interface for the Javascript implementation.

 ### Interledger Layer

 The Interledger layer is responsible for facilitating payments across multiple ledgers.
 It is comprised of two key components that are used together: the Interledger Protocol (ILP) and the Interledger Quoting Protocol (ILQP).

-The [Interledger Protocol (ILP)](../0003-interledger-protocol/0003-interledger-protocol.md) is the core of the Interledger stack and defines a standard address packet format that instruct connectors where to send a payment.
+The [Interledger Protocol (ILP)](../0003-interledger-protocol/0003-interledger-protocol.md) is the core of the Interledger stack and defines standard address and packet formats that instruct connectors where to send a payment.

-[Interledger Addresses](../0015-interledger-addresses/0015-interledger-addresses.md) provide a ledger-agnostic way to address ledgers and accounts.
+[Interledger Addresses](../0015-ilp-addresses/0015-ilp-addresses.md) provide a ledger-agnostic way to address ledgers and accounts.
 Interledger addresses are dot-separated strings that contain prefixes to group ledgers.
 An example address might look like:
 `g.us.acmebank.acmecorp.sales.199` or `g.crypto.bitcoin.1BvBMSEYstWetqTFn5Au4m4GFg7xJaNVN2`.

 When initiating an Interledger payment, the sender attaches an ILP packet to the local transfer to the connector.
 The packet is a binary message that includes the destination account, destination amount, and additional data for the receiver.
 The packet is relayed by connectors and attached to each transfer that comprises the payment.
 In some cases, ledger protocols may define alternative ways to communicate the packet.